Rich in antioxidants, vitamins, minerals, oxygen, water, and live enzymes, fresh fruits and vegetables are essential to our lives as human beings.

 This greens powder also contains a digestive complex that blends together fiber, inulin, and digestive enzymes.
 Another plus is that it contains a wide range of adaptogens, antioxidants, and superfoods like ginseng, ashwagandha, turmeric, and green tea.

-• Includes 31 Billion CFUs of probiotics
+• Includes 31 billion CFUs of probiotics

-• Made in the USA
+• Made in the USA with globally sourced ingredients

-• "No questions asked" 90-day money-back guarantee
+• 90-day money-back guarantee

 • Pleasant-tasting, easy-to-mix powder